maga33/TransferNet/README.md

 ## Inference

-You can run inference of trained model on PASCAL VOC 2012 validatoin images as follow
+You can run inference using the trained model on PASCAL VOC 2012 validatoin images as follow:

 ```
 cd inference